Harmful Standards and Rules

 I am furious everytime I see a GDPR dialog popping from a website I visit and I am amazed by the stupidity of the people who comes up with those rules.

-I refuse to use this kind of time wasting nonsense on my websites even if I get a prison sentence.
+I refuse to use this kind of time wasting nonsense on my websites but there can be significant fines for that.
 Does anyone ever read that?
 Do you think the website is unable to get any information from you if you click decline?
 Building a web application is already a tedious work with lots of things to consider.
 Thanks to some authorities now we have to add this popup which everyone loves.

 License Agreement Dialogs